-You promote the products or services of a company on your website/blog or social media account, providing links to the company's offerings.
+You promote the products or services of a company on your website, blog, or social media account, providing links to the company's offerings.
 These affiliate tracking links ensure you get the credit for having delivered a paying customer to the company's website, and you get a percentage of the sale as your reward.

-The main work involved in affiliate marketing is giving people a reason to visit your website/blog—or Instagram, Facebook, Twitter, or other social media account—and building up a large group of visitors and followers.
+The main work involved in affiliate marketing is giving people a reason to visit your website, blog, Instagram, Facebook, Twitter, or other social media account—and building up a large group of visitors and followers.
 To do that, you should provide content that is likely to attract people who are interested in purchasing the thing you're trying to get people to buy.
 For example, you might write and make videos about consumer electronics products—how to use them and/or which ones are the best—in a way that's optimized for search engines.

-Start Your Own E-Commerce Website
+Start an E-Commerce Store on Your Website